Overdentures (Denture Stabilisation)

 This represents the most cost effective way to stabilise dentures using implants and we frequently use them with great success.
 The upper denture will also have the middle section of the palate removed, so it looks more like a horseshoe and helps to improve taste and sensation of eating food.
 It is also helpful for patients with a strong gag reflex.

-Denture stabilisation through implant overdentures offer a cost effective solution to securing loose dentures and can make a massive difference to the quality of life.
+Denture stabilisation through implant overdentures offers a cost effective solution to securing loose dentures and can make a massive difference to the quality of life.

 For more information or to book a free consultation click here or call 01423 565432